- Please refer to our Privacy Notice on confidentiality for details of how we process your information

 If you wish to have a member of the Practice staff present during your consultation please mention this to our Reception Staff when booking your appointment, or to the doctor at your consultation, and it will be arranged.

 Consent for Childrens Treatment (Under the Age of 16)

 Where it is considered appropriate by parents, or where an adolescent does not wish the presence of an adult, a child may give the legal consent to their own treatment.

 Under these circumstances, the clinician must be satisfied that the child has a full understanding of the advice and treatment being provided.
 Our practice protocol for enquiries is for young people aged 13 and over to be treated as adults so our reception staff follow this as a first line response for retaining patient confidentiality.

 The Freedom of Information Act 2000 obliges the Practice to produce a Publication Scheme.

 A Publication Scheme is a guide to the 'classes' of information the Practice intends to routinely make available.
 Details are available through our Reception Staff who will signpost.

 If required, an interpreter can be organised for the patient during a consultation with the doctor.
 The usual method is a telephone interpreter which can require a longer appointment time.
 It is helpful for our Reception Staff to have prior notice in order to be able to arrange this.

-We use text messaging for reminders and patient messages and aim to keeo your mobile number up to date and gain your consent regularly to do this.
-Please ask for our detailed SMS policy for more information and speak to any of our staff if you are concerned
+We use text messaging for reminders and patient messages and aim to keep your mobile number up to date and gain your consent regularly to do this.
+Read our SMS Text Messaging Policy for more information and speak to any of our staff if you are concerned

 We will treat our Patients with respect, courtesy and will not discriminate against them in any way on the grounds of age, sex, colour, race, nationality, ethnic or national origin or disability, sexual orientation, religion or religious or philosophical belief.